DavesCodeMusings/openwrt-isolated/Raspberry Pi Zero W as an Isolated WiFi Access Point.md

 > The instructions here are written to not only get an end result, but to hopefully understand some things in the process.
 As such, they sometimes takes a roundabout way of getting to the answers.

 ## Prerequisites:
-* You'll need a laptop with internet access and a Micro SD card slot.
+* You'll need a laptop with internet access and a microSD card slot.
 * You'll also need to install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 * Previous experience working with Raspberry Pis is a plus.